 The laser light converges (aggregates) at each dot of the picofractional irradiation.
 Therefore, compared to treatments other than fractional irradiation, shock waves that are many times stronger act on the dermis layer and damage the capillaries in the dermis layer, which may cause petechiae .
 However, it is said that it will recover in a few days because it does not damage the epidermis layer, and it is said that downtime can be spent by covering it with a medical concealer.
 In addition, make-up is possible from the day.

 If you are worried about the pain of laser irradiation, cream-type anesthesia can relieve the pain.

-Toning is a treatment method that promotes epidermal turnover by eliminating melanin granules in the cells of the epidermal layer (keratinocytes) without stimulating the cells that produce melanin (melanocytes).
+Toning is a treatment method that promotes epidermal turnover by eliminating melanin granules in the cells of the epidermis layer (keratinocytes) without stimulating the cells that produce melanin (melanocytes).

 Toning irradiation with a pico laser (pico toning) can be performed efficiently even with lower irradiation energy than a Q-switched laser, so it does not stimulate the cells (melanocytes) that produce more melanin, and improves liver spots and causes light spots.
 You can expect it to be even thinner.

-Compared to Q-switched lasers, there is less inflammation, so the degree of scabs (scar formation) and bruises (purpura formation) is minor, and it may not be necessary to protect the irradiated area with tape as in Q-switched laser treatments. ..
+Compared to Q-switched lasers, there is less inflammation, so the degree of scabs (scar formation) and bruises (purpura formation) is minor, and it may not be necessary to protect the irradiated area with tape as in the case of Q-switched laser treatment. ..
 Makeup is supposed to start the next day.

 If you are worried about pain, cream-type anesthesia can help.